worksome/verify-by-phone/README.md

 To use our Twilio integration, you'll need to provide an `account_sid`, `auth_token` and `verify_sid`.
 All of these can be set in the `config/verify-by-phone.php` file under `services.twilio`.

+The Twilio verification channel can also be configured using the `services.twilio.channel` configuration option.

 ## Usage

 To use this package, you'll want to inject the `\Worksome\VerifyByPhone\Contracts\PhoneVerificationService`